Howard S. Marks of Oaktree Capital Management is one of the few investment gurus Warren Buffett respects.

 Get it on:

-Marks offers a selection of his client memos from the years 1990 to 1999 in this book.
-If you want to examine Marks thinking and investment strategies firsthand, Memo is a must-read.
+Marks offers a selection of his client memos from 1990 to 1999 in this book.
+If you want to examine Marks’s thinking and investment strategies firsthand, Memo is a must-read.

 Suppose you want to see what Marks thinks about hedge funds, irrational exuberance, the margin of safety, distressed debt, strategy, risk in today’s markets, and alternative investments.
 The Memo to Oaktree Clients is a vital resource.